OntimizeWeb/docs/_o_components/35-o-table.component.md

 ![Table width autoadjust]({{ "/images/components/tabla/table-autoadjust-overflow-hidden.PNG" | absolute_url }}){: .comp-example-img}

-However, if you want to control similar case, you can do so by configuring `auto-adjust="yes"` width several options such as:
+However, if you want to control similar case, you can do so by configuring `auto-adjust="yes"` with several options such as:
 * `horizontal-scroll=yes`
 * `multiline=yes`
 * `max-width` of the `o-table-column`.